Governance

 Identifying Risks to Human Rights (Human Rights Due Diligence)

-Specifically, we have incorporated into CSR surveys of our business partners such topics as the prohibition of forced and child labor and eliminating discrimination due to gender, disability, race, or other factors.
-To ensure that our business activities and transactions with business partners is not involved or complicit in human rights abuses, we ascertain impacts on human rights in advance and put in place measures to prevent any abuses.
-With the UK Modern Slavery Act having gone into effect in 2015, Sysmex UK has published a statement on its website and operates in full compliance with the act.
+Sysmex stipulates the implementation of human rights due diligence in the Global Compliance Code and the Human Rights Policy.
+Sysmex identifies the impact on human rights of business activities within the Company and across the supply chain, and it works to prevent or mitigate any negative impacts.
+Specifically, we have incorporated into CSR surveys of our business partners such topics as the prohibition of forced and child labor, elimination of discrimination due to gender, disability, race, or other factors, the prohibition of human trafficking, the freedom of association, and the right to collective bargaining.
+To ensure that Sysmex is not involved or complicit in human rights abuses through our business activities or transactions with business partners, we ascertain impacts on human rights in advance and put in place measures to prevent any abuses.
+With the UK Modern Slavery Act having gone into effect in 2015, Sysmex UK has published a related statement on its website and operates in full compliance with the act.

-Consultation and Reporting Systems Related to Human Rights
+Grievance Mechanism Related to Human Rights

 Education and Training on Respect for Human Rights